Julie Turkey 8 Comments

 About Our Experience

-Taking this hot air balloon flight would be a first for the four of us.
+This hot air balloon ride was the first for the four of us.
 We wanted a company that would provide a safe and enjoyable experience, and Royal Balloon lived up to all of our expectations.

 Our day started incredibly early.
 Alarms went off at 4:30 am so we could be ready for a 5 am pick up by Royal Balloon.
 We were picked up at our hotel and driven to the the Royal Balloon headquarters.
 Here we ate breakfast and paid for our flight.
 As we ate breakfast we could see the first balloons rising into the sky.
 It was a calm, clear morning, but chilly.
 It was only 40 degrees at dawn and slowly warmed up through the ride (we visited Cappadocia at the end of March).